muzkat/ExtJS-Widgets/Readme.md

 ### TODOs

-* migrate JSON viewer cmd package to new structure
-* add nodeJS based ExtJS build stuff - right now not included due to licencing issues

 * include leaflet deps in package.json
 * clean up and fix build files that every component / widgets can be build independent
-* grunt as build tool shoudl be good enough